mtlynch/mtlynch.io/_posts/2018-08-06-resurrecting-2.md

 # Does my test know when code breaks?

-An end-to-end test is only useful if it catches bugs, so the next step was simulate a breaking change to see if the end-to-end test would catch it.
+An end-to-end test is only useful if it catches bugs, so my next step was to simulate a breaking change and check if my end-to-end test caught it.

-In [cli.py](https://github.com/NYTimes/ingredient-phrase-tagger/blob/e414c2ca279f23c99c8338ceba00653d88d40dfe/ingredient_phrase_tagger/training/cli.py#L57), there was a line with a regular expression to match sequences of numbers (e.g. `"834"`):
+In [cli.py](https://github.com/NYTimes/ingredient-phrase-tagger/blob/e414c2ca279f23c99c8338ceba00653d88d40dfe/ingredient_phrase_tagger/training/cli.py#L57), there was a regular expression that matched sequences of numbers (e.g. `"83625"`):

 ```python
 m3 = re.match('^\d+$', ss)
 ```

-I tampered with the regular expressoin with it so that it only covered digits 0-8, meaning that it would fail to recognize any number that included a 9:
+As an experiment, I tweaked the regular expression so that it would fail to recognize any number that included a 9:

 ```python
 m3 = re.match('^[0-8]+$', ss)